alirezasaharkhiz9/undergraduate-project-computer-vision/README.md

 The project will be organized into the following sections:
 #### Classical Computer Vision
 - Fundamentals and Techniques of Image Processing
+- Classical Object Detection Algorithms
+- facial detection
 - Video Processing
-- Classical Object Detection Algorithms
 #### Modern Computer Vision - Deep Learning
 - Implementing Artificial Neural Networks (ANN)
 - Implementing Convolutional Neural Networks (CNN) with PyTorch
-- Understanding and Implementing Residual Blocks
+- Understanding and Implementing Residual connections
 - Transfer Learning and Pre-Trained Models
 - Vision Transformers: The Future of Computer Vision
 - Object Detection with YOLO